 Quarrelling broke out between the neighbours over his body, a violent quarrel.
 A populous bordering village came out in a body, scattered all of the others, and seized this most-desired treasure.
 They built a great sacred enclosure, and even to this very day they reap the profit, honouring Maroun the victory-bearer with a public feast.
 And even we, who are at a distance, reap his blessing, for it is not Maroun’s tomb which contents us, but his memory.

-In addition, Theodoret mentions Maroun in some other places, translated by the author:
+In addition, Theodoret mentions Maroun in some other places, which I translate:

 Chapter VI, Symeon (Not St Simon the Stylite)